tanyaweaver/python-dev-accelerator/source/assignments/day11/scraper.rst

 * It will return the bytes content of the response and the encoding if there is no error
 * It will raise an error if there is a problem with the response

+As you work on building this function, try out various approaches in your Python interpreter first.
+See what works and what fails before you try to write the function.

-Here is one possible solution for this query:
+Here is one possible solution for this function:

 .. hidden-code-block:: python
     :label: Peek At A Solution